farirpgs/fari-games/_games/charge-rpg.md

 ## Finding a Setting

-[GAME_NAME] is a generic game, so it doesn't come with a default world for you to play in.
+Charge is a generic game, so it doesn't come with a default world for you to play in.
 That means that we leave you the pleasure of talking with the rest of your group to find a setting that makes everyone at the table excited.

 A good way to start the conversation is by asking the group to talk about their favourite media.
 Things like books, video games, movies, TV shows, etc. If they can't think of anything, ask them what they watched/read/played recently.